MicrosoftDocs/bot-docs/articles/nodejs/localization.md

 });
 ```

-Calling [session.preferredLocale()][SessionPreferredLocale] will automatically return the detected language if a user-selected locale hasn’t been assigned.
+Calling [session.preferredLocale()][preferredLocal] will automatically return the detected language if a user-selected locale hasn’t been assigned.
 The exact search order for **preferredLocale()** is:
 * Locale saved by calling **session.preferredLocale()**.
 This value is stored in **session.userData['BotBuilder.Data.PreferredLocale']**.
 * Detected locale assigned to **session.message.textLocale**.
 * The configured default locale for the bot.